Understanding Data Entry

 Various mechanisms for writing to the bulkloader exist.
 Several of these paths could eassily be used by external applications; custom data entry applications (e.g., for your collection, or optimized for specific purposes, or …) are possible and practical.

 Arctos provides a data entry form which writes single records to the catalog record bulkloader.
 This form is highly user-customizable; it is possible to hide un-needed “fields,” to carry over values, and re-arrange the form layout.
 The form may also be code-customized for collection type (=collection_cde: Bird, Ento, etc.) and for specific collections.

 The Data Entry form writes via a single-record API which may be opened to other uses.

 A user-accessible bulkloader application is available.
-This application ingests CSV files and writes to the specimen bulkloader, optionally using various cleaning and confirmation tools in the process.
-The application uses a browser and the HTTP protocol, and filesizze is a limiting factor.
+This application ingests CSV files and writes to the catalog record bulkloader, optionally using various cleaning and confirmation tools in the process.
+The application uses a browser and the HTTP protocol, and file size is a limiting factor.
 A few thousand records are usually possible, perhaps 50,000 records for somewhat-minimal datasets on good connections.

-The pre-bulkloader is a user-accessible data formatting and cleaning tool which writes to the specimen bulkloader.
+The pre-bulkloader is a user-accessible data formatting and cleaning tool which writes to the catalog record bulkloader.
 Processing is asynchronous so, while DBA assistance for the initial load may be required, any number of records may be processed through this application.